livekit/server-sdk-go/README.md

 1. Joining the room as a bot.
 We can hide the bot by not rendering any participants with the same name of the bot (default is `recordbot`).
 2. Writing RTP packets directly to file, relying on `MediaWriter` interface in `ion-sfu`.
 The file ID (without extension) generator is passed in a hook.
 3. Optionally upload to cloud via hook.
+An S3 uploader is provided, but it still needs more documentation around setting up the IAM role.
+If not properly configured, it will fail during runtime, although the local file is left intact.

 Unfortunately, RecordBot will not be able to do compositing of tracks.
 If you require this feature, the original [livekit-recorder](https://github.com/livekit/livekit-recorder) is your solution.